 People need to know that their efforts for the company are recognized.
-Lack of recognition for performance can cause a lack of involvement and even disengagement.
+When employees don't receive any recognition for their performance, it can cause a lack of involvement and even disengagement.
 You can greatly help your employees by encouraging them and showing them how to ask for positive feedback and recognition from their managers.
 They shouldn't have to wait for their annual review to get positive feedback on the work they are doing.
 After all, you can't be proud of yourself until somebody's been proud of you.